justzeiad/subfinder/README.md

 ## Acknowledgements

-This script was developed by [Your Name] with the help of the following resources:
+This script was developed by NotYuu with the help of the following resources:

 - [Python Requests Library](https://docs.python-requests.org/en/latest/) for sending HTTP requests to the target domain.